MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/asynchronous-service.md

 ### Recurrence start times and patterns

-Recurring system jobs require information about when they should start and how often they will recur.
+Recurring system jobs require information about when they should start and how often to recur.
 These values are stored in the `AsyncOperation` table, `RecurrenceStartTime` and `RecurrencePattern` columns.

-Because you will not create `AsyncOperation` records directly with code, you will just need to interpret these values if you query the data.
-You will only set these properties indirectly by using messages that will create new system jobs.
+Because you can't create `AsyncOperation` records directly with code, you'll just need to interpret these values if you query the data.
+You'll only set these properties indirectly by using messages that create new system jobs.
 The `BulkDelete` and `BulkDeleteDuplicates` messages both include parameters or properties in the corresponding Web API actions or SDK for .NET request classes.
-More information: <xref:Microsoft.Crm.Sdk.Messages.BulkDetectDuplicatesRequest> Class, <xref:Microsoft.Dynamics.CRM.BulkDetectDuplicates?text=BulkDetectDuplicates Action>, <xref:Microsoft.Crm.Sdk.Messages.BulkDeleteRequest> Class, and <xref:Microsoft.Dynamics.CRM.BulkDelete?text=BulkDelete Action>
+More information: <xref:Microsoft.Crm.Sdk.Messages.BulkDetectDuplicatesRequest> Class, [BulkDetectDuplicates Action](xref:Microsoft.Dynamics.CRM.BulkDetectDuplicates), <xref:Microsoft.Crm.Sdk.Messages.BulkDeleteRequest> Class, and [BulkDelete Action](xref:Microsoft.Dynamics.CRM.BulkDelete)

 The `RecurrenceStartTime` is simply a datetime value to indicate when the system job should start.
 If it isn't set, the system job was expected to start immediately.

 The `RecurrencePattern` column stores information about how frequently recurring system jobs occur.
-This value may be set by the platform when a new asyncoperation table is created.
-You may set this value to change the pattern.
+The platform sometimes sets this value when a new asyncoperation record is created.
+You can set this value to change the pattern.

 The values for this column use parts of the [RFC2445 Internet standard (Internet Calendaring and Scheduling Core Object Specification)](https://www.rfc-editor.org/info/rfc2445).